-- significant financial difficulty of the on-lender; - non-compliance with the respective loan covenants and undertakings, and any terms and conditions imposed by the SBCI; - breaches of contract, such as default or delinquency in interest or principal payments; - signs that the on-lender will enter bankruptcy or other financial reorganisation.
+- Significant financial difficulty of the on-lender; - Non-compliance by the on-lender with its respective loan covenants and undertakings, and any other terms and conditions imposed by the SBCI; - Breaches of contract, such as default or delinquency in interest payments or principal repayments; - Signs that the on-lender will enter bankruptcy or other financial reorganisation.

 SBCI recognises interest income following impairment using the rate of interest used to discount the future cash flows in measuring that impairment.
-If, in a subsequent financial period, the amount of the impairment loss decreases due to an event occurring after the impairment was recognised, the previously recognised impairment loss is reversed.
+If, in a subsequent financial period, the amount of the impairment loss decreases due to an event occurring after the impairment was recognised, the previously recognised impairment loss is reversed proportionately.
 The amount of the reversal is recognised in the Statement of Comprehensive Income.

 Where there is no further prospect of recovering the carrying value of a loan, or a portion of a loan, SBCI writes the amount that is not recoverable off against the related impairment loss (i.e. in this circumstance, there is no additional charge to the Statement of Comprehensive Income).
 Write-off of loan amounts must be approved by the SBCI Board (or relevant authorised Committee).
-Subsequent recoveries of amounts previously written off decrease the amount of the allowance for loan impairment in the Statement of Comprehensive Income.
+Subsequent recoveries of amounts previously written off proportionately decrease the amount of the allowance for loan impairment in the Statement of Comprehensive Income.

-4.11 Financial guarantees
+4.11.
+Financial guarantees

-Financial guarantee contracts are contracts that require the Company to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payments when due in accordance with the terms of a debt obligation.
-The SBCI has issued guarantees to on-lenders in respect of the Agriculture Scheme (Note 14.5) and the Brexit Loan Scheme (Note 14.6).
+Financial guarantee contracts are contracts that require the Company to make specified payments to reimburse the beneficiary for a loss the beneficiary incurs because a specified debtor fails to make payments when due in accordance with the terms of a debt obligation.
+The SBCI has issued guarantees to on-lenders in respect of each of (i) the Agriculture Scheme (Note 14.5), (ii) the Brexit Loan Scheme (Note 14.6) and (iii) the Future Growth Loan Scheme (Note 14.8).

 These financial guarantees are initially recognised at fair value on the date that the guarantee is given.
-Subsequent to initial recognition, the Company's liabilities under such guarantees are measured at the higher of the amount initially recognised less, where appropriate, cumulative amortisation and the best estimate of the expenditure required to settle any financial obligation arising as a result of the guarantees at financial year end.
+Subsequent to initial recognition, the Company's liabilities under such guarantees are measured at the higher of the amount initially recognised less, where appropriate, cumulative amortisation and the best estimate of the expenditure required to settle any financial obligation arising pursuant to of the guarantees at financial year end.

-4.11 Financial guarantees (continued)
+4.11.
+Financial guarantees (continued)

-The best estimate of expenditure is determined in accordance with IAS 37.
+The best estimate of expenditure is determined in accordance with FRS 102.21.
 Financial guarantee liabilities correspond to the cost of settling the obligation, which is the expected loss, estimated on the basis of all relevant factors and information available to the Company at financial year end.
 A financial liability arising from a financial guarantee contract is presented as provisions for liabilities in the Statement of Financial Position.